xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/rofimoji.md

 Upstream's build system will help you figure out the dependencies, but it won't find them for you.
 The dependencies will likely have a different name in PyPI than on Void.
-They also might not be packages or they might be packaged differently compared to the PyPI version (but this is unlikely).
+They also might not be packaged or they might be packaged differently compared to the PyPI version (but this is unlikely).

 `xbps-query -Rs` is usually enough to figure out dependencies: